An easy tutorial with photos on how to roast spaghetti squash, PLUS recipe ideas for serving your roasted spaghetti

-Preheat the oven to 400 degrees F. Grab your spaghetti squash and chop off the tip and tail.
+Preheat the oven to 400 degrees Fahrenheit.
+Grab your spaghetti squash and chop off the tip and tail.
 Halve it length-wise.

-Coat the flesh with olive oil and use your hands to smooth the oil over the full surface of the flesh.
+Coat the flesh with olive oil or avocado oil and use your hands to smooth the oil over the full surface of the flesh.
 Sprinkle salt and pepper over each half.

 Place both halves cut-side down on a baking sheet.